 Other applications can only be submitted in person or by post, fax or email to a department office.

 - alterations permits

 - planning certificates

 - abandonment of use

 - home-based visitor accommodation permit

-- concurrent applications and planning appeals.
+- planning appeals.

 Find out the fee for your application and other information about development and planning fees and forms.